 - Last Hope Animal Rescue – This is a Pit Heeler rescue organization based in Iowa which has been rescuing and rehoming dogs since 2004.
 It’s a great place to look for Pit Heelers or adopt another pet if this mix isn’t available.

-- Australian Cattle Dog Rescue Association – This is a Blue Heeler rescue which is definitely the go-to organization for those who want to relinquish their Blue Heeler mix.
+- Australian Cattle Dog Rescue Association – This Blue Heeler rescue is definitely the go-to organization for those who want to relinquish their Blue Heeler mix.
 You can check out their adoptable dogs by visiting their website.

 For more information on the process of dog adoption, fees, and tips on how to make it less stressful, check out our ultimate dog adoption guide.